Blog Home

 Establish Shared Marketing and Sales Goals and KPIs

 It’s a tale as old as time – sales and marketing teams aren’t aligned, and it wreaks havoc on the business.
-But on the flip side when teams achieve an incredible partnership it works wonders.
+But on the flipside when teams achieve an incredible partnership it works wonders.
 According to Forrester, “firms with high levels of alignment across their customer-facing functions reported 2.4 times higher revenue growth and twice the profitability growth of those with no alignment in a recent Forrester survey.”

 Establishing shared goals begins with defining common objectives and expected results to foster cross-team collaboration and understanding.
 Objectives may include increasing conversion rates, generating more marketing and sales-qualified leads, or improving customer retention.

 In my experience, I’ve seen successful teams often employ two key practices: (1) a shared scorecard and (2) seller confidence surveys.
-The scorecard provides a single source of truth for KPI measurements like pipeline growth, win rates, and conversion, helping teams identify potential gaps at every stage.
+The scorecard provides a single source of truth for KPI measurements like sales pipeline growth, win rates, and conversion, helping teams identify potential gaps at every stage.
 Seller confidence surveys gauge seller confidence in areas such as pricing, differentiation, and negotiation.
 These tools help sales and marketing teams enhance areas that drive higher performance, together.

 Co-Create a Narrative

-Far too often there is a gap between the story marketing wants to tell, and the story sellers share on the front line.
+Far too often there is a gap between the story marketing wants to tell, and the story reps share on the front line.
 To bridge this gap, marketing and sales need to create a shared narrative that includes input from all relevant stakeholders across teams.
 This will ensure you deliver a consistent value proposition across all platforms, from the company website to buyer conversations.
 A practical approach to achieving this cohesion is to centralise all content in a single source of truth, like your sales enablement platform.
 This method not only ensures everyone uses on-brand, on-message materials but also reduces sales reps’ time spent searching for content.
 The integrity of your brand hinges on ensuring all go-to-market teams are singing from the same songbook.

 Understand Your Customer